A E EVANS

 A E Evans have been offering a professional chimney sweeping service in Mid Wales and Herefordshire for over 20 years.

-As an ICS (Institute of Chimney Sweeps) member we work to a very high standard and have public liability insurance.The primary job of a chimney sweep is to aid in the prevention of chimney fires and reduce the risk of dangerous fume emissions from blocked heating applications, flueways and chimneys.
+As an ICS (Institute of Chimney Sweeps) and Sweepsafe member we work to a very high standard and have public liability insurance.The primary job of a chimney sweep is to aid in the prevention of chimney fires and reduce the risk of dangerous fume emissions from blocked heating applications, flueways and chimneys.